48 Reasons Why Your Emails Have Low Email Open Rates

 There might so happen that initially, the subscribers were interested in your emails, but in due course of time, due to a change in their lifestyle, job changes, changes in priorities, they have become less interested in your emails. [ This might also happen in case you have bought an email list and the subscribers have not explicitly given you their authorization to receive your emails. ]

 In such situations, the subscribers will not be interested or willing to open your emails.
 Moreover, subscribers will be more likely to mark your email as spam as opposed to just unsubscribing.
-Inactive emails will tend to bring your email open rates down.
+Inactive emails will tend to bring your open rate email marketing metrics down.

 Unclean and old email lists will contribute to low open rates, bounces, spam flags and can lead to marking of your emails as spam.